Lion & Wildlife Sanctuary Volunteering

 By volunteering with Volunteer Encounter I have learned so much, I have got experience of wildlife and conservation of nature that I could only dream of just by going here for a month.
 I have grown so much as a person, especially by going here by myself.
 I have met so many wonderful people, met friends for life.
 Besides the volunteer work, the weekends have been filled with a lot of amazing activities that you can find here in Victoria Falls.
 These four weeks will be with me for life.

-- Assist with outreach initiatives in the local communities by delivering conservation education lessons in local schools and get a handle on issues to develop methods to try and reduce the level of conflicts.
+- Assist with outreach initiatives in the local communities by delivering conservation education lessons in local schools and get a handle on issues to develop methods to try and reduce human wildlife conflicts.

 Our Goals and Objectives